 On successful completion of the degree programme, students may be qualified for admission to a PhD programme in Science, depending on satisfactory grades in the Master's and Bachelor's degree.
 PhD-programme in Science are offered at the UiT.

 Exchange stays at other educational institutions in Norway or abroad can by agreement be included in the programme.
 The Department of computer science has subject-specific exchange agreements (Erasmus +) with several universities in Europe where the agreements with the Technical University of Munich, Germany and Vrije Universiteit Amsterdam, Netherlands are recommended.
-An overview of the departments exchange agreements can be found at the Department of Computer Science's web pages.

 Students can carry out an exchange stay in the second semester of the study.
 The courses scheduled for completion during the exchange period must be pre-approved in consultation with the department.
 The department will in each case assess how and to what extent external courses can replace mandatory subjects in the student's education plan at UiT.